Bugs that Bite in Belize: 2022 Update

 I hope this does not come as a shock to anyone but Belize is in the tropics and…the secret is out.
 We, Belize, have bugs that bite or sting or just suck a bit of your blood.

 We also have about 1000 reasons that you should want to get to Belize as soon as you can – here are my top 8 reasons that Belize is SO special.

-For much of the year (the dry, breezy season – usually December thru about May) – I hardly notice them at all.
-The mosquitoes aren’t around – they are waiting with bated breath for standing freshwater to lay their demon seed, the pesky sand flies are whisked away by the wind…
+For much of the year (the dry, breezy season – usually December thru about May) – I don’t notice them at all.
+The mosquitoes aren’t around – they are waiting for rain…for standing fresh water to lay their demon seed, the pesky sand flies are whisked away by the wind…

-Let me start by saying that I DESPISE insects -sting or not.
+Let me start by saying that I am not blase about bugs.
+I DESPISE flying insects – sting or not.
 Sure, only the very strange LIKE them but even a housefly in my bedroom has me stalking it for an hour before bedtime.
-God forbid I hear the hissing of a mosquito with the lights out.
+God forbid I hear the eeeen-ing of a mosquito with the lights out.
 Just the thought of it gives me a cold shiver.

-Let’s start with the animals that kills more people per year than any other…
+Let’s start with the animal that kills more people per year than any other…

 And here is a super interesting article about the History of Humanity’s Bloody War Against the Mosquito in Wired.